At least 80 UW students in fraternities test positive for coronavirus, a foreboding sign for college reopenings

 Public Health — Seattle & King County, which is leading the response to the outbreak, said it is not aware of any hospitalizations from the outbreak.

 The university said it would not give out the names of houses with infected residents to protect their privacy.
-Names of some houses have circulated online, with some saying more than a dozen cases were in one house.
+Names of some fraternities have circulated online, with some saying more than a dozen cases were in one house.

 But the presidents of the house and Interfraternity Council declined to speak to The Seattle Times on Wednesday about the outbreak, as did the UW’s Office of Fraternity & Sorority Life.